Facebook X Instagram Youtube Pinterest TikTok

 Outside the popular Barter Theater.
 Photo taken by CarolinaTravelerGal.
 Image Souce: Trip Advisor

-The tunnel which once connected the Martha Washington Inn with the Barter Theater is rumored to be the home of an angry spirit – the ghost of a man who was killed in 1890, when the passageway collapsed.
-The actors who used the winding underpass during the 1930s and 1940s said they’d often sense his strong evil presence, lurking in the dark.
+The tunnel that once connected the Martha Washington Inn with the Barter Theater is rumored to be the home of an angry spirit—the ghost of a man who was killed in 1890 when the passageway collapsed.
+Actors who used the winding underpass in the 1930s and 1940s often sensed his strong, evil presence lurking in the dark.

-The Barter Theater’s rehearsal hall is also no stranger to paranormal activity.
-Some say that it is haunted by the ghost of a housekeeper, who used to hold séances and imprison evil spirits in the theater’s now locked Pyramid Room.
-She is known to yell at those who stay too late or rehearse past working hours.
+The Barter Theater’s rehearsal hall is also no stranger to paranormal activity, with some claiming it’s haunted by the ghost of a housekeeper who once held séances and imprisoned evil spirits in the now-locked Pyramid Room.
+She is known to yell at those who stay late or rehearse past working hours.

 The Abingdon Tavern